What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 7 | Validation | Optional: a critic or review agent checks the output for accuracy, compliance, or policy violations |

 This pipeline can be linear (sequential handoff), parallel (simultaneous execution), or graph-based (conditional branching depending on agent outputs).
+Deciding which shape a workflow needs, then wiring the memory, tool access and error handling behind it, is the implementation work that AI development services cover.

 Types of Multi-Agent Systems